 Spike threat protection body armors are widely used by prison guards due to the high instances of spike attacks in most prisons.
-Needles and other sharp objects can be very dangerous to the guards especially in instances where they are attacked unawares.
-Spike protection body armors can also be very helpful in prison riots.
+Needles and other sharp objects can be very dangerous to the guards, especially in instances where they are attacked unawares.
+Spike protection body armor can also be very helpful in prison riots.
 Fully protected guards are always confident and can easily enter the cell blocks and stop the riots.

 Edged blade protection armors can be used by bouncers in nightclubs and other entertainment joints in which merrymakers are likely to get excessively drunk.
 In such places, bottles can be broken and then used for edged blade attacks.
 Intoxicated revelers can also get into a fight quite easily and stab each other using broken bottles.
 This means that bouncers should be fully protected against stab attacks so that they can enforce order in nightclubs.